mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 Working with SQL
 ----------------

-That was easy, now let's redefine `t` to use the SQL backend and repeat our computation.
+Now that we've migrated our csv file into a sqlite database let's redefine `t` to use the SQL backend and repeat our computation.

 {% highlight Python %}
 # t = Table(csv)